sarah-moore/lousy-graphs/gh-pages-how.md

 1) Let's say I wanted to choose the theme [_*Minimal Mistakes*_](https://jekyllthemes.io/theme/minimal-mistakes) from the free Jekyll theme site.
 I can click on that theme, which redirects me to the theme's [GH repo](https://github.com/mmistakes/minimal-mistakes).

 2) From this GH repo I can choose to **Fork** the repo.
-Forking a repo allows you to pull another contributor's repo content as is *as your own repository*, without it affecting the base repository.
+Forking a repo allows you to pull another contributor's repo content, as is, *as your own repository*, without it affecting the base repository.

 To fork a repo, simply click the **Fork** button on the top left-hand side of the page.
 I've pointed that out below.